Habla, mudita

 Habla, mudita is a 1973 Spanish drama film directed by Manuel Gutiérrez Aragón.
 It was entered into the 23rd Berlin International Film Festival.
 It was also selected as the Spanish entry for the Best Foreign Language Film at the 46th Academy Awards, but was not accepted as a nominee.

+Plot

+Don Ramiro, a man worried about language problems, spends his holidays in a small town in the Cantabrian mountains.
+There he meets a young mute shepherdess, by whom he becomes fascinated, in a provincial world, with a flat vision of existence.